MKLab-ITI/visil/README.md

 python calculate_similarity.py --query_file queries.txt --database_file database.txt --model_dir model/ --load_queries
 ```

-* The calculated similarities are stored to the file given to the ```--output_file```.
-The file is in JSON format and
-contain a dictionary with every query id as key and value another dictionary that contains the similarities of the
+* The calculated similarities are stored to the file given to the ```--output_file``` argument.
+The generated file is in JSON format and contains a dictionary with every query id as key and value another dictionary that contains the similarities of the
 dataset videos to the corresponding query.
 See the example below
 ```bash
     {